Working with chronic pain – what are my rights?

-- Time frames of when your treatment and rehabilitation is expected to be completed.
+Time frames of when your treatment and rehabilitation are expected to be completed.

 Returning to work after injury

-If you’re preparing to come back to work after suffering a workplace injury causing chronic pain, it’s important your responsibilities are managed to prioritise your heath.
+If you’re preparing to come back to work after suffering a workplace injury causing chronic pain, it’s important your responsibilities are managed to prioritise your health.

-Be cautious not to push yourself too hard in case you risk reinjuring yourself or make your chronic pain worse.
+Be cautious not to push yourself too hard in case you risk reinjuring yourself or making your chronic pain worse.
 It is essential to reassess your capacity along the way.
-If your work is causing flare ups of pain, talk to your doctor about a change in your capacity and report this to your employer.
+If your work is causing flare-ups of pain, talk to your doctor about a change in your capacity and report this to your employer.

-Ensure you attend scheduled check-ups with your doctor and report in detail on how you’re progressing, even if a significant amount of time has passed since your injury or diagnosis with chronic pain.
+Ensure you attend scheduled check-ups with your doctor and report in detail how you’re progressing, even if a significant amount of time has passed since your injury or diagnosis of chronic pain.